dloreti/agentdialogues/README.md

 "A bat and a ball cost $1.10 in total.
 The bat costs $1 more than the ball.
 How much does the ball cost? ___ cents."

+and the Paul & Linda problem:

+"Paul is looking at Linda and Linda is looking at John.
+Paul is married but John is not married.
+Is a person who is married looking at a person who is not married?"

 ### Before downloading/cloning

 agentdialogues uses the project [asp4j](https://github.com/hbeck/asp4j) as a java interface to [clingo](http://potassco.sourceforge.net).